A tourist's guide to regularity structures and singular stochastic PDEs: Basics on regularity structures

 \subsection{Regularity structures}

 We define in this section a particular form of regularity structure that turns out to be sufficient for the study of (systems of) singular stochastic PDE(s).
 A number of notations are fixed here.
-The following definition is to be read in the light of the discussion of Section \ref{SectionLocalExpansionDevices} and will be best understoof by recall first from Appendix \ref{SectionAppendixAlgebra} the definition of a Hopf algebra and the meaning of connectedness in this setting.
+A general regularity structure is defined in \cite[Section 2]{Hai14} and recalled at the end of this section.
+The following particular form can be essentially found in \cite[Section 8]{Hai14} and \cite{BHZ}.
+The following definition is to be read in the light of the discussion of Section \ref{SectionLocalExpansionDevices} and will be best understood by recalling first from Appendix {\sf \ref{SectionAppendixAlgebra}} the definition of a Hopf algebra and the meaning of connectedness in this setting.

 \begin{defn*} A \textsf{\textbf{concrete regularity structure}} $\mathscr{T}=(T^+,T)$ is the pair of graded vector spaces such that the following holds. \begin{itemize} \item The vector spaces $T_\alpha^+$ and $T_\beta$ are finite dimensional. \item The vector space $T^+$ is a connected graded bialgebra with unit ${\bf1}_+$, counit ${\bf1}_+'$, coproduct $\Delta^+:T^+\to T^+\otimes T^+$, and grading $A^+\subset[0,\infty)$. \item The index set $A$ for $T$ is a locally finite subset of $\bbR$ bounded below.
 The vector space $T$ is a right comodule over $T^+$, that is $T$ is equipped with a splitting map $\Delta : T \rightarrow T\otimes T^+$ which satisfies